-“Magic arises from the illimitable mysteries of cause and effect; to witness the effect is to surmise the cause.” – Teller (formerly of Penn & Teller)
+“Magic arises from the illimitable mysteries of cause and effect; to witness the effect is to surmise the cause.” – Teller (Penn & Teller)

 There are many approaches to finding root causes.
 Perhaps none are as effective, and satisfying, as “finding the smoking gun.”
 This means finding the effect of the root cause right where it happens, or very close by.